 I also knew I would aways be the kind of Gramma that put lipstick on little girls who really were too little to wear make-up.

 The years went too fast, my dear Gramma is long gone, my little girls have outgrown the stage of getting lipstick from my Mom, and now I am the keeper of the tradition.

-It is a ritual of love and heritage that in unexplainable to a 5 year old, who asked, “Gramma, why are you crying?” the first time I taught her the secret to evenly coloring your lips.
+It is a ritual of love and heritage that is unexplainable to a 5-year-old, who asked, “Gramma, why are you crying?” the first time I taught her the secret to evenly coloring your lips.